U.S. Senate Passes H.R. 644 02/11/2016

 The bill was passed by the U.S. Senate with 75 votes in favor and 20 votes against.

-The press release can be accessed online at:
+The summary of the H.R.
+644 can be found online at:

 Expeditors' Newsflash articles are compiled from a number of public sources that, to the best of Expeditors' knowledge, are true and correct.
 It is our intent to present only accurate information.
 However, in the event any information contained herein is erroneous, Expeditors International of Washington, Inc. accepts no liability or responsibility.